ipfs-shipyard/ignite-metrics/docs/telemetry/CollectionPolicy.md

 1. Fist ask yourself: Are you trying to collect user-identifiable, or other user data at all?
 STOP.
    * You must get legal approval
    * You must update the following documents:
-      * `./PrivacyPolicy.md` - responsibility of legal to update after meeting with you and discussing what your plans are
+      * `./PrivacyPolicy.md` - responsibility of legal write a new doc after meeting with you and discussing what your plans are.
+You would then update the `PrivacyPolicy.md` in this repo.
       * `./CollectionPolicy.md` - responsibility of you to update according to the changes you're making.
       * `./FAQs.md` - responsibility of you to update clarifying exactly why we're now collecting user data.
 1. Modify the project's `./docs/telemetry/CollectedData.md` file.